ajishcherian1982/grpc-gateway-boilerplate/README.md

 Running `main.go` starts a web server on https://0.0.0.0:11000/.
 You can configure the port used with the `$PORT` environment variable, and to serve on HTTP set `$SERVE_HTTP=true`.

+Run the below command if you modify the code

+make generate

 ```
 $ go run main.go